bakalover/chime/README.md

 # Concurrency framework
 Gratitude to Roman Lipovsky

-Based on Roman Liposvsky's concurrency course
+Based on Roman Lipovsky's concurrency course

 Doing concurrency for fun (or not...)